 WatYES is made up of a small group of local residents dedicated to achieving a ‘made’ Neighbourhood Plan which is formally adopted by SODC.
-The campaign has the support of many other local residents, especially the volunteers who will be delivering leaflets and helping with campaign events
+The campaign has the support of many other local residents, especially the volunteers who DELIVERED leaflets and helpED with campaign events

-The campaign is based on an explanatory leaflet which will be distributed to all households within the civil parish of Watlington - which is the WNDP area
+The campaign was based on explanatory leaflets which were distributed within the civil parish of Watlington - which is the WNDP area

-As questions are raised about the Neighbourhood Plan we will do our best to answer them:
+As questions have been raised about the Neighbourhood Plan we have done our best to answer them:

 Q. Would voting ‘Yes’ at the referendum mean that unrestricted development would be allowed in Watlington?